wangmx22/wangmx22.github.io/_pages/about.md

 My research interests lie broadly in Operations Research and Management Sciences, with a specific focus on the **intersection of OR and Artificial Intelligence**—especially using OR methodologies to shape the next generation of AI infrastructures that are faster and fairer.
 Advised by [Prof. Yinyu Ye](https://stanford.edu/~yyye/) and [Prof. Zijie Zhou](https://sites.google.com/view/zijiezhou/), I have conducted research on **LLM serving optimization**, designing scheduling algorithms under heterogeneous workloads and system constraints.
 More broadly, I am motivated by questions of **efficiency** (how to remain robust under uncertainty) and **fairness** (how to redefine priority beyond throughput or latency to prevent starvation) in large-scale, multi-resource computing systems.

-I also deeply appreciate the research mentorship of [Prof. David Yao](https://www.columbia.edu/~yao/), [Prof. Lin William Cong](https://business.cornell.edu/faculty-research/faculty/lc898/), and [Prof. Wu Zhu](https://www.sem.tsinghua.edu.cn/en/info/1216/7050.htm), which broadened my perspective on **theoretical and data-driven approaches to modeling complex dynamics and processes**.
+I also deeply appreciate the research mentorship of [Prof. David Yao](https://www.columbia.edu/~yao/), [Prof. Lin William Cong](https://business.cornell.edu/faculty-research/faculty/lc898/), and [Prof. Wu Zhu](https://www.sem.tsinghua.edu.cn/en/info/1216/7050.htm), which broadened my perspective on **theoretical and data-driven approaches** to modeling complex dynamics and processes.
 Looking ahead, I aim to deepen my current work while actively exploring new frontiers—remaining open to transformative possibilities.

 I am seeking **Ph.D. opportunities in Operations Research or Management Sciences**​ beginning Fall 2026.
 If my background aligns with your vision, I would love to connect!​​